The Multilingual Learner: Theory to Practice (2022-2023)

 Participants will develop a deep understanding of the multilingual learner, and the ability to apply this understanding to the development of appropriate curricula and pedagogy to create a holistic, inclusive environment for our multilingual learners.

-Term 2 (September 2021 to 14th January 2022 - January times TBD) provides support for you to embed translanguaging practices into your classroom.
+Term 2 (October 2022 to January 2023 - dates TBD) provides support for you to embed translanguaging practices into your classroom.

 IMPORTANT: For registered participants: the Moodle link is in the Admin tab, at the bottom of the page.